 Member, Sigma Xi, The Scientific Research Honor Society (1987);

-N.B.: Owing to major deficiencies in Google’s algorithms, their citation counts are not positive monotonic functions of time.
-Hence, those counts can sometimes illogically decrease since the last update of this webpage (above stats from 4/20/2017).
+N.B.: Given deficiencies in Google’s algorithms, their citation counts are not positive monotonic functions of time.
+Hence, those counts can sometimes illogically decrease since the last update of this webpage (above statistics from 8/24/2023).

 American Association for the Advancement of Science (Fellow);